So you’ve decided to sell your home. Congratulations! It’s a big step, and definitely a life-changing event not to be taken lightly.

 Truthfully, once you’ve decided that selling your home is the next thing on your to-do list, call a professional, local Realtor.

-Selling your home without representation could place any family in a compromised position with complex, and expensive consequences in the event something goes terribly wrong.
+Selling your home without representation could place anyone in a compromised position with complex, and expensive consequences in the event something goes terribly wrong.
 If you don’t understand your State’s real estate laws and practices about disclosure, fair housing, and contract negotiation (just to list a few examples) could find yourself sweating in a court room, when you should be relaxing in your new living room.
 Professional and competent real estate agents absolutely bring uncompromised value to every transaction.
-Keeping family’s on target and staying clear of trouble is imperative.
+Keeping sellers on target and staying clear of trouble is imperative.

 For those people who don’t normally buy and sell a lot of property, or don’t know any Realtors personally, it can be easy to overlook, or be completely unaware of all the hard work that actually goes into the home-selling process on your behalf.
 You’d be surprised to learn how much weight an agent can really carry for you.
-It’s also interesting to note that they perform these tasks at no charge to until a closing takes place.
+It’s also interesting to note that in most instances, they perform these tasks at no charge to until a closing takes place.
 That’s pretty impressive when you consider the time and money that goes into this extremely involved process.

 - Yes, Realtors must follow the National Code of Ethics.